Best High-Alcohol Yeast for Mead (Ranked by ABV Tolerance)

 If you’re making a high alcohol mead, you’re going to want a yeast with a high alcohol tolerance.
 A lot of mead yeasts are around 11-14% abv and work great for a sweeter mead, but if you want to push it up higher, you’re gonna need a yeast that is closer to 18% abv.

 While the stated tolerance of these yeasts isn’t exact, a lot of recipes out there call for other types of yeast such as bread yeast and ale yeast.
-While you can stretch the capabilities of these yeasts, again, if you want to go to the upper teens you’re going to need a yeast designed for that.
+Those top out much lower on alcohol – usually under 10-12% – so while you can stretch them a little, if you want to go to the upper teens you’re going to need a yeast designed for that, like the wine and champagne strains below.

 Below I’ll go over the best yeast options for a high alcohol mead, and a few other ones to consider.
 Each of these yeasts have slightly different characteristics that will be useful to you for one style or another.